Applying Carbon Contacts to PCBs

 Carbon ink also has a defined resistance per area so it is a way to create ‘printed resistors’, particularly ones of non-standard shapes and sizes that can be used with dials and other mechanical interfaces.
 Conductive carbon ink is hardened by ‘baking’ and will maintain its properties (resistance, shape, conductivity) after the reflow of the PCB during assembly.

-We apply conductive ink using screen-printing, following this process:
+We apply conductive carbon ink using screen-printing, following this process:

 1. Apply the pattern onto a polyester fabric screen; this is done by applying a photosensitive film and mask, and then UV curing.